 Today, SPHN releases the 2022.1 edition of the SPHN Semantic Interoperability Framework package including the SPHN Dataset (Pillar 1) and the SPHN RDF schema (Pillar 2).
-This important milestone was jointly achieved by the Data Interoperability Team of the SPHN Data Coordination Center, representatives from the University Hospitals and collaborators of the BioMedIT network.
+This important milestone was jointly achieved by the FAIR Data Team (formerly Data Interoperaibilty Team) of the SPHN Data Coordination Center, representatives from the University Hospitals and collaborators of the BioMedIT network.

 To pull together data from different sources, the semantic meaning of the data must be interpretable by both humans and machines.
 The SPHN Semantic Interoperability Framework provides a common language, guidelines as well as tools required to combine health data for research in a FAIR manner.
 The SPHN Dataset describes the meaning of sharable data by using internationally recognized semantic standards.
 In order to have an exchange format representing the semantics, the SPHN RDF schema was developed.
 The schema is a template for data providers to provide data in a consistent manner.
 The template is flexible, permitting individual projects to modify the schema according to established rules for representing additional information of interest.
 This strategy serves two important goals: Supporting hospitals (and data providers in general) to efficiently deliver interoperable data while allowing for the flexibility needed by individual projects.
 Further services for data providers and data users are provided with the release, such as a set of SHACLs and statistical SPARQLs for quality control and a migration path to facilitate the update from the 2021.2 version of the RDF schema to the new version.

 Main improvements and new items to the SPHN Semantic Framework